-Upon final issuance of the Company's common shares on September 15, 2018, the Company was deemed to have exercised the Option, and has earned a 100% legal and beneficial interest in the project, subject to a 2% NSR to be granted to the vendor.
-The Company will have a right to buy one-half of the NSR for US\$750,000.
+On September 18, 2018, the Company met all of the requirements to exercise the option to acquire 100% interest in El Quemado by issuing an aggregate amount of 625,000 common shares over a period of two years, and has earned a 100% legal and beneficial interest in the El Quemado project, subject to a 2% NSR to be granted to the vendor.
+The Company has a right to buy one-half of the NSR for US\$750,000.
 If the Company abandons the project after exercising the option, the project shall revert back to the vendor, subject to a 1% NSR to be granted to the Company.